 Search by Keyword

 This information is designed to give us some idea of how a state compares to other states, in terms of the expenses involved in residing there.
-But certain economic factors, like state sales tax and housing costs, don't correlate too strongly with data shown on the cost of living index.
+Certain economic factors, like state sales tax for instance, don't correlate too strongly with data shown on the cost of living index.

-FEDERAL COST OF LIVING INDEX BY STATE is a measure of living expenses for a state's residents, as compared to other states, and to the national average.
-This page also gives info on housing cost by state.
+Visit FEDERAL COST OF LIVING INDEX to obtain a state by state measure of living expenses for area residents, as compared to living expenses in other states, and to the national average.
+This page also provides helpful info on average housing costs in every U.S. state.

 PERSONAL INCOME BY STATE shows your state's minimum wage and other income demographics.
-Also provides a free printable resume template.
+This page also provides a free printable resume template.

-POVERTY STATS provides a list of the percentage of people in each state living below the poverty line.
+POVERTY STATS provides a list of the percentage of people in each state who are said to be living below the poverty line.

-UNEMPLOYMENT gives current unemployment statistics for every state.
+UNEMPLOYMENT gives current unemployment statistics for every U.S. state.

 SALES TAX shows a list of states, and the basic sales tax rate for each state.